macdonst/enhance-workshop-codemash/docs/module08-sessions-and-simple-authentication.md

 }
 ```

-Again the first request will set the cookies and to see what was set you refresh again.
+Again the first request will set the cookies and to see what was set you refresh the page.

 We started with this simple example to show that there is no real magic in sessions.
-You could reimpliment it yourself on every app and every route.
-But that would be a lot of boilerplate you can avoid by using built-in sessions.
+You could reimplement it yourself on every app and every route but that would be a lot of boilerplate code you can avoid writing by using built-in sessions.

 While our session cookie is both `Secure` and `HttpOnly` you probably noticed the values are still in plain text while the built in session is not readable in the cookie itself.
 Enhance sessions are further locked down with two strategies: signing and encrypting the cookie value for ‘stateless’ sessions and/or using database backed sessions and only storing a UUID in the cookie itself.